Splitter Theorems for Graph Immersions: 3-edge-connected, internally 4-edge-connected graphs

 Now, let $Z$ denote the side of $\delta(X)$ containing most terminals of $H$ (, so $Z=X$ or $X^c$).
 We will show that there is an edge lying in $Z^c$ which we could delete, while preserving an $H$- immersion.
 Since $\delta_{G'}(Z)$ is a nontrivial $3$-edge-cut, we may choose a minimal $Y\subseteq Z^c$ such that $\delta_{G'}(Y)$ is a nontrivial $3$-edge-cut.

 It is argued above that there exists an edge $e\neq e'$ in $G'[Y]$.
 We claim deletion of $e$ preserves the $H$-immersion.
-It is because it follows from Lemma \ref{3econdel} that $G'\setminus e$ is internally $3$-edge-connected.
+It is because it follows from \cref{3econdel} that $G'\setminus e$ is internally $3$-edge-connected.
 Now, $3$-edge-connectivity of $G'$ and $d_{G'}(Y)=3$ imply that $G'[Y]\setminus e$ has a vertex of degree at least three.
 Therefore, there exists in $G'\setminus e$ three edge-disjoint paths from such a vertex to $Z$.
 Observe that since these set of paths cover $\delta(Z)$, deletion of $e$ from $G$ preserves the presence of $H$-immersion.
-We now can use Lemma \ref{lem9} to delete $e$ from $G$. \end{pf} Proof of Theorem \ref{sp-thm2} is now immediate.
+We now can use \cref{lem9} to delete $e$ from $G$. \end{proof}